-Virginia Swain, the founder of America’s Soul Café, was in New York City on 9/11/01 and had a dream that evening in which a Phoenix rose out of the ashes of Ground Zero.
-The Phoenix identified itself as America’s soul and offered a message of hope to Americans who were being invited to heal themselves.
+Virginia Swain, the founder of America’s Soul Community, was in New York City during the attacks of 9/11 and had a dream that evening in which a Phoenix rose from the ashes of Ground Zero.
+The Phoenix identified itself as our collective soul and offered a message of hope to people who wished to heal themselves.
 Each person in America can recover, cultivate, and nourish their spiritual and moral essence.
 We found we could co-create a community to take us beyond individual and group egoism, and overcome the fear and mistrust that keeps us separate and isolated from each other and from the rest of the world.

-A National Conversation called America’s Soul Café
+A National Conversation called America’s Soul Community

 America’s Soul Community is a perfect place to dialogue about the “Soul” of America.
-Drawing on her longtime commitment to the United Nations, her friendship with a Hopi Elder delivering the Hopi Prophecy, and the wisdom gained from the life of 2nd Secretary-General Dag Hammarskjöld, Virginia uses the inspiration of a dream she had of a Phoenix as part of our Global Soul-starting with America.
-She had been in New York attending a conference at the United Nations during the World Trade Center attack, to help build an American culture of peace that embraces a shared moral and spiritual vision for the world.
+Drawing on her longtime commitment to the United Nations, her friendship with a Hopi Elder delivering the Hopi Prophecy, and the wisdom gained from the life of the 2nd Secretary-General Dag Hammarskjöld, Virginia uses the inspiration of a dream she had of a Phoenix as part of our Global Soul-starting with America.
+She had been in New York attending a conference at the United Nations during the World Trade Center attack.
+Thereafter, she wanted to help build an America that embraced a shared moral and spiritual vision as a partner on the world stage.

 National renewal starts with us as we think and learn together and come up with the insights that will enable us to move forward.
 Through such conversations, we gain clarity and discover our place in this great adventure toward a sustainable, prosperous and peaceful nation.
 We can take comfort in knowing that on so many occasions the breakthroughs that have changed our country for the better started with just these types of conversations among small groups of people.

-America’s Soul Café is based on the World Café model which began over 20 years ago.
-We share the same goals.
-The main difference is that our focus is on the United States.
-However, we do inquire into the nature of America’s relation to the rest of the world and the ways in which it can contribute to global commons.
+America’s Soul Community gives us a setting in which we can find our own unique way to bring about the future that our heart’s desire.
+Its focus is on the United States—however, we do inquire into the nature of America’s relation to the rest of the world and the ways in which it can contribute to a global peace.

-What happens during America’s Soul Café?
+What happens during America’s Soul Community?

 To view sample images and experience the results of previous sessions of America’s Soul Cafés from January 2017-January 2018

-Eileen Beckett, member of our Hosting Team, offers these comments
+Eileen Beckett, J.D., offers these comments:

-“America’s Soul Café is a safe place where we can talk and listen to one another.
+“America’s Soul Community is a safe place where we can talk and listen to one another.
 We gain insights to carry our knowledge in order to listen better to our neighbors and colleagues.
-Somehow, by participating in the Café for just 2 hours a month, I feel that I am a better person working toward better solutions for the Soul of America.
+Somehow, by participating in the Community for just 2 hours a month, I feel that I am a better person working toward better solutions for the Soul of America.
 I hope I have the courage not to be silent.”

 “This was an amazing experience!
 I felt so connected to everyone so quickly!
 There was a very deep level of safety and trust built in at the start.
 The questions and discussion were open enough to allow for wide interpretation, and there was such genuine affirmation for our contributions.
 Also the teaching component and resources provided were extremely helpful.
 Thanks to all of you.
 Looking forward to the next one!”

-Join our Facebook America’s Soul Café Community here.
+Join our Facebook America’s Soul Community here.